-Gregory Tasian MD, MSc, MSCE
+Gregory Tasian, MD, MSc, MSCE

-Assistant Professor of Urology in Surgery and Epidemiology
+Associate Professor of Urology in Surgery and Epidemiology

 Dr. Tasian’s research program focuses on two areas: nephrolithiasis (kidney stone disease) among children and adults, and chronic kidney disease in children with congenital abnormalities of the kidney and urinary tract.